-ACSLS provides a utility called db\export.sh to export the ACSLS database, ACSLS control files, and any customized dynamic variables.
-The db\export.sh utility is responsible for dumping the ACSLS database to comma separated ACSII files, making a copy of the ACSLS control files, and making a copy of the dynamic variables.
+ACSLS provides a utility called db_export . sh to export the ACSLS database, ACSLS control files, and any customized dynamic variables.
+The db_export.sh utility is responsible for dumping the ACSLS database to comma separated ACSII files, making a copy of the ACSLS control files, and making a copy of the dynamic variables.
 This is the method used to migrate to newer versions of ACSLS and is not recommended for daily backup operations because both ACSLS and the database must be down before performing the export.

-The db\export.sh command line utility is the preferred method for migrating the database between different levels of server hardware, OS versions, and different releases of ACSLS.
+The db_export.sh command line utility is the preferred method for migrating the database between different levels of server hardware, OS versions, and different releases of ACSLS.
 Without options, it can be used with the local default tape device such as /dev/0mn.
 This tape can then be moved to any location, and ACSLS and its associated ACSLS control files can be restored into any OS version or level of ACSLS.

-Note - Although any tape device can be selected, a no-rewind device should be used.
-The db\export utility creates two files.
+Note: Although any tape device can be selected, a no-rewind device should be used.
+The db_export utility creates two files.
 If a rewind device is selected, the first file (datafiles) would be overwritten when the second file is created.

-As in the bdb.acsss utility, the "-f" option can be used to specify a tape device other than the system default.
-Simply execute db export.sh /dev/0mm or any attached tape device to use this option.
+As in the bdb. acsss utility, the '-f' option can be used to specify a tape device other than the system default.
+Simply execute db_export.sh /dev/0mn or any attached tape device to use this option.

 The -f option also allows the database to be exported to the named file.
-When using this method, you will notice that two files are created, the one that you named and also another file with a .misc extension.
+When using this method, you will notice that two files are created - one file that you named and also another file with a .misc extension.
 Both files must be transferred to the server where the import will take place to ensure a successful import.

-When executing the db\export.sh utility either with the -f option or without, you will be prompted to choose the version of ACSLS to which you are exporting.
-Selections are:
+When executing the db_export.sh utility either with the -f option or without, you will be prompted to choose the version of ACSLS to which you are exporting.